ekincixyz/farconnect.github.io/about/index.md

 title: about
 ---

 FarConnect is designed to be organized during DevConnect by the Farcaster community for proliferating the Farcaster ecosystem.
-The first edition of FarConnect is being held during DevConnect Istanbul and organized by [Emre](https://warpcast.com/ekinci.eth), if you would like to contribute in any shape or form please reach out via a direct cast or direct message via telegram (at)ekincixyz.
+The first edition of FarConnect is being held during DevConnect Istanbul and is being organized by [Emre](https://warpcast.com/ekinci.eth).
+If you would like to contribute in any shape or form, please reach out via a direct cast or direct message via telegram (at)ekincixyz.

-Currently seeking sponsorships to cover expenses of FarConnect Istanbul, for a list of expenses see here.
+Currently seeking sponsorships to cover the remaining expenses of FarConnect Istanbul, for a list of expenses see here.

 # Resources
 - Website [GitHub](https://github.com/farconnect/farconnect.github.io)